SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits of video game music. They

-you get past that it becomes a really good mashup channel?
-They're really good at running jokes; you'll find
+surface, but once you get past that it becomes a really good mashup channel?
+They're really good at running jokes; you'll find a lot

 SiIvaGunner for the most part is real memey, but don't let that fool you.
 They're skilled at the craft, and just as capable of putting out genuinely emotional music as well.
 Like, it's seriously impressive just how much range this channel has.